Google’s Hardware Products: Naming Conventions

 Apple’s Brand Architecture & Naming Convention

-Google’s attempt to brand its products lies in stark contrast to the brand architecture and naming conventions used by Apple.
+Google’s attempt to brand its products lies in stark contrast to the brand portfolio architecture and naming conventions from Apple.
 The screenshot below gives us an idea of how Apple has approached this.

 Apple’s naming conventions are simple, a Sub-brand + Descriptor / Numerical series.
 For instance, under the iPad product line, you’d find – iPad Pro, iPad Air, iPad mini… and under Mac – iMac Pro, Mac Pro, Mac mini, Macbook Air etc. The iPhone product line follows a similar numerical pattern.